What Is A Combination Boiler?

 These types of boilers are usually used on homes and businesses that are off grid and are completely different to a combi boiler or conventional boiler.

 The tanker would need to be topped up with a supplier as it runs out after using day after day.
 Oil combi boilers can cost more than the gas boilers.

 Electric Combi Boilers:

-An electric combi boiler is a bit different than other combi boilers.
+An electric combi boiler is a bit different than other combination boilers.

 They do not run through burning fuel.
-Instead of that, the water passes over a piece of electric equipment as if goes through a hot water cylinder added by an immersion heater.
+Instead of that, the water passes over a piece of electric equipment as it goes through a hot water cylinder added by an immersion heater.

-Electric combi boilers will be the best alternative for the homes where there is no connectivity of the gas or oil or those are expensive in specific areas.
+Electric combi boilers will be the best alternative for the homes where there is no connectivity to the gas mains.

 You will however not require a boiler flue for an electric boiler.